chiglo-k/chiglo-k/README.md

 # Hello, I'm Chiglo-K 👋

 ## About Me
-BI-Analyst and Data Engineer with 3+ years of experience in data analysis and database design.
+BI-Analyst and Data Engineer with 3+ years of experience in BI-analysis and database design.

 ## Contact Information
 - 📫 Email: chiglok.tech@gmail.com